pcav/faunalia-website/training.rst

 ======================================== ==================== ============== ===========
 Corso                                    Date e durata        Dove           Lingua
 ======================================== ==================== ============== ===========
-WebMapping con QGIS (IT)                 25-26 Maggio 2017    Pontedera, IT  Italiano Cartografia con QGIS (IT)                Settembre 2017       Pontedera, IT  Italiano Analisi con QGIS (IT)                    Ottobre 2017         Pontedera, IT  Italiano
+Cartografia con QGIS (IT)                Settembre 2017       Pontedera, IT  Italiano Analisi con QGIS (IT)                    Ottobre 2017         Pontedera, IT  Italiano
 Geodatabase: PostgreSQL e PostGIS (IT)   Novembre 2017        Pontedera, IT  Italiano